Malcolm Perry (American football): Return to New England Patriots and retirement

 Perry returned to New England by signing a reserve/future contract on January 11, 2022.
 On July 22, days before training camp began, he was placed on the reserve/retired list as he intended to commit to naval service.
 A day later, Perry officially announced his retirement from the NFL.

 His decision to end his playing career was attributed to a "burning desire to go serve and fulfill the commitment I signed up for when I went to the Naval Academy.
 I kind of came to the conclusion that I was ready to call it quits and go do something that means a lot to me, my family and my country."

 Military career

 After retiring from the NFL, Perry commissioned as an officer in the Marine Corps and underwent training at The Basic School on Marine Corps Base Quantico.
-Unlike some Navy-to-NFL players like Cardona who played while serving in the United States Navy Reserve, Perry was obligated to serve five years on active duty under his academy contract.
+Unlike some Navy-to-NFL players like Cardona who played while serving in the United States Navy Reserve, he was obligated to serve five years on active duty under his academy contract.

+Following basic training, he studied drone warfare at Lackland Air Force Base and Marine Corps Air Station Cherry Point.
+As of 2025, he is stationed at MCAS Yuma as an unmanned aerial systems officer.